Top Tips on Owning vs Leasing in Commercial Real Estate

 The Pros of Owning Commercial Real Estate

-Flexibility: The flexibility of ownership is undervalued by most prospective tenants and prospective owners.
+The flexibility of ownership is undervalued by most prospective tenants and prospective owners.
 The ability to sell the property if, say, business plans change is welcomed flexibility versus trying to terminate a lease early.

-Equity Building: One of the most significant advantages of owning commercial property is the ability to build equity.
+One of the most significant advantages of owning commercial property is the ability to build equity.
 Over time, as you pay down the mortgage, you increase your ownership stake in the property.
 Commercial properties can appreciate over time, potentially providing a substantial return on investment if you decide to sell.
 This appreciation can be a significant financial boon, especially in high-growth areas.

-Fixed Costs: Owning property means having predictable costs.
+Owning property means having predictable costs.
 Unlike leasing, where lease terms and rental rates can fluctuate, owning allows for stable monthly payments, assuming you have a fixed-rate mortgage.
 This stability can be beneficial for long-term financial planning.

-Tax Benefits: Property ownership comes with several tax advantages.
+Property ownership comes with several tax advantages.
 You can deduct mortgage interest, property taxes, and depreciation from your taxable income, which can significantly reduce your overall tax liability.

-Control Over the Property: When you own, you have full control over the property.
+When you own, you have full control over the property.
 This means you can customize and renovate the space to suit your business needs without needing approval from a landlord.
 This control can be critical for businesses with specific operational requirements.

 The Cons of Owning Commercial Real Estate